cayetanobv/QGIS-Plugin-MBTiles2img/README.md

 $ git submodule add https://github.com/cayetanobv/MBTilesextractor_lib.git
 ```

+To use the Plugin from this repository you must run ```preparesubmoduleforplugin.sh``` script.

 ##About author
-Developed by Cayetano Benavent (2014).
+Developed by Cayetano Benavent (2014-2017).
 GIS Analyst at Geographica.

 http://www.geographica.gs